hopsoft/legion/README.md

 ### Round-Robin Processing

 The supervisor queries for remote objects in sequence.
-If the next reote object is busy, the supervisor waits for it to complete before delegating more work to it.
+If the next remote object is busy, the supervisor waits for it to complete before delegating more work to it.

 This round-robin strategy allows work to be delegated equally across N number of processes.